Raja-s-k/amfoss-tasks/introspection/README.md

 **Do you have any feedback for the selection process?**

-No , but i feel somewhat diff form other selection process
+No , but i feel somewhat diff form other selection processes